GSA/plainlanguage.gov/_guidelines/web/avoid-pdf-overload.md

 sidenav: guidelines
 ---

-Posting PDF versions (PDFs) of original documents on your site would seem to be an obvious alternative to re-writing your content in web-format.
-Unfortunately, this would work against your goal of retaining users.
-Posting too many PDF documents on your website can work against you.
+Posting PDF versions (PDFs) of original documents on your site would seem to be an obvious alternative to rewriting your content in web format.
+Unfortunately, posting too many PDF documents on your website can work against your goal of retaining users.
 The Nielson group has done multiple studies on PDFs and has consistently found that users hate them and try to avoid reading PDFs at all costs.

 PDF files:

-- Are slow to open and can sometimes crash a computer if they are too large
+- Are slow to open and can sometimes crash a computer if they’re too large
 - Are difficult for some screen users to read
 - Can make a user lose the website if they open in the same window